MBuchalik/react-controller-pattern/README.md

 ## Introduction

 React gives you a lot of freedom when it comes to structuring your components.
 Unlike in frameworks like Angular, you aren't forced to separate your business logic (and data) from your HTML.
-On one hand, this freedom is great because you can work in the way **you** like.
+On one hand, this freedom is great because you can work in the way <ins>**you**</ins> like.
 Want to quickly sketch a component?
 Just create a function, throw in some data, return some JSX, and you are done.
 While this freedom is awesome for quickly getting started building the initial parts of your application, it can become a burden in the long run: Where does the business logic end and the presentational part of my component start?
 There are now dozens of (helper) functions, but which one was actually meant to be called when clicking this button?
 I am new to this code base and all components look different - where should I begin?

 ## The Container Pattern

 To clearly separate business logic (like the use of hooks, component-internal state, etc.) from the presentation (i.e. the HTML/JSX), React developers have traditionally used patterns like the [Container Pattern](https://www.freecodecamp.org/news/react-superpowers-container-pattern-20d664bdae65/).
 When using the Container Pattern, you define two components: The Presentation component, and the Container component.
 The Presentation component is, as the name implies, only responsible for rendering the UI.
 This component does not have any internal state, does not call any APIs, etc. The Container component, on the other hand, contains your business logic.
 This Container component passes all of the necessary data to the Presentation component using Props.
-Thus, the Container does not deal with the UI, but instead only focuses on state handling, calling APIs, etc.
+Thus, the Container does not deal with the UI, but instead only focuses on state handling, calling APIs, and the like.

 ## Towards the Controller Pattern

 By using the Container Pattern, you draw a clear line between the UI and the logic.
 However, it requires you to create two components.
-In old versions of React, this was necessary because there was no way to use state and the like outside of a component.
-However, with the introduction of hooks (and especially the ability to create custom hooks), React laid the foundation for the Controller Pattern.
+In old versions of React, this was necessary because there was no way to use state and other component APIs outside of a component.
+However, with the introduction of hooks, and especially the ability to create custom hooks, React laid the foundation for the Controller Pattern.
 The Controller Pattern is essentially a hook-based version of the Container Pattern and thus, we say that it is an evolution of the Container Pattern.

 In the Controller Pattern, you create only one component.
 This component is only responsible for rendering the UI.
-The business logic is moved to a custom hook: The controller.
+The business logic is moved to a custom hook: The Controller.

 ## Component boilerplate code